 Teagan is passionate about helping individuals to achieve their full potential and believes this can only be achieved through a truly inclusive society.
 She believes the DPA is important for achieving this goal by supporting diversity practitioners to deliver best practice initiatives to improve access and acceptance of everyone, irrespective of gender, race, sexual orientation, background, circumstances, perspectives or ways of thinking.
 Through respect and harnessing our differences we can work together to achieve a more prosperous and innovative future for Queensland.

-Sally is a project and program specialist with a passion for delivering innovative and cutting edge workforce projects to improve performance.
-She is currently working with Queensland Health as their Senior Advisor Diversity and Inclusion, and has previously worked as a diversity consultant with management firm Johnston & Goldsmith, and with the Local Government Association of Queensland to support the local government sector implement innovative diversity and inclusion agendas.
+Sally was a founding committee member of the DPA in 2016.
+She is a project and program specialist with a passion for delivering innovative and cutting edge workforce projects to improve performance.
+Sally is currently working with Queensland Health as their Senior Advisor Diversity and Inclusion, and has previously worked as a diversity consultant with management firm Johnston & Goldsmith, and with the Local Government Association of Queensland to support the sector implement innovative diversity and inclusion agendas.